-Here’s How: In partnership with One Million Bones, Students Rebuild is challenging students worldwide to make bones, as a symbol of solidarity with victims and survivors of ongoing conflict in places like the DRC and Somalia.
-When you register your student team with Students Rebuild, every bone you make generates a $1 donation from the Bezos Family Foundation.
-Every penny goes to CARE to support relief and rebuilding programs that directly benefit young people.
+Here’s How: In partnership with One Million Bones, Students Rebuild challenged students worldwide to make bones, as a symbol of solidarity with victims and survivors of ongoing conflict in places like Sudan, South Sudan, the Democratic Republic of the Congo, Burma and Somalia.
+Every bone made generated $1, up to $500,000, from the Bezos Family Foundation to CARE’s work on the ground in the Democratic Republic of the Congo and Somalia.
+Every penny made was sent to CARE to support relief and rebuilding programs that directly benefitted young people.

-Learn More & Connect.
-With our partners at the Global Nomads Group, Students Rebuild offers students an opportunity to connect directly to young people and relief workers in the DR Congo through webcasts, interactive video conferences and field blogs.
+In addition to the challenge, students had the opportunity to connect directly to young people and relief workers in the Democratic Republic of the Congo through webcasts, interactive video-conferences and field blogs.

-Rebuild, Together.
-By joining forces with CARE, we can equip young leaders and their families with the resources they need to peacefully rebuild their communities.
-Make a bone for peace.
-Make a bone for hope and healing.
-Make a bone to show our connectedness.
-Be sure to make your bones count: Register here.
+By joining forces with CARE, we were able to send critical funds used to equip young leaders and their families with the resources they need to peacefully rebuild their communities.
+Students made bones for peace, for hope and healing, and to show our connectedness.